wolfi-dev/wolfictl/docs/check_so_name.md

 The check will inspect the new main apk package and related subpackages, fetching the latest current versions from the apk repository and compare the `*.so` files.

-If `*.so` files are found then we check that the versions remain the same to ensure ABI compatability.
+If `*.so` files are found then we check that the versions remain the same to ensure ABI compatibility.

 e.g. if version `0.0.1` contains a file `foo.so.1` and a proposed `0.0.2` contains `foo.so.2` then this command will fail.